ReBaR: Reference-Based Reasoning for Robust Pose Estimation from Monocular Images: Introduction

 \section{Introduction}

 Human body shape and pose estimation from monocular images has become increasingly important in computer vision due to its wide range of applications in fields such as human-computer interaction, virtual reality, and digital human animation.
-This task involves reconstructing the human body by obtaining parameters of a human body model (such as SMPL~\cite{loper2015smpl} and GHUM~\cite{xu2020ghum}) from single RGB images.
-Regression-based methods~\cite{guler2019holopose,kanazawa2018end,omran2018neural,pavlakos2018learning,kocabas2021spec,kocabas2021pare,li2022cliff} that predict human model parameters from image features have made significant progress in recent years and have become the leading paradigm.
+This task involves reconstructing the human body by obtaining parameters of a human body model (such as SMPL~\citep{loper2023smpl}) from single RGB images.
+Regression-based methods~\citep{kanazawa2018end} that predict human model parameters from image features have made significant progress in recent years and have become the leading paradigm.
 However, they still face several limitations.

 One major limitation is the handling of severe occlusions.
 Occlusion occurs when a body part is obscured by another object or body part, making it difficult to estimate its pose accurately.
 Most existing methods based on global feature learning usually struggle with occlusions, which limits their performance in real-world scenarios.
-Recent work~\cite{kocabas2021pare} has attempted to alleviate this issue by leveraging neighboring visible parts to improve the estimation of occluded parts.
+Recent work~\citep{kocabas2021pare} has attempted to alleviate this issue by leveraging neighboring visible parts to improve the estimation of occluded parts.
 However, this strategy is unreliable as it may mistake the pose prediction of an adjacent visible part as the occluded one in some cases, for example, when a leg is impeded mainly by one arm.
 Another limitation is the handling of depth ambiguity.
 Depth ambiguity occurs when the relative depth of two body parts cannot be determined from a single image, leading to errors in pose estimation.
 This is particularly challenging in monocular RGB settings together with self-occlusion.
-For example, as shown in Figure~\ref{fig:title}, given a human with hands behind the back, existing methods fail to estimate a reasonable pose of the forearms.
-However, a human can easily infer that the hands are behind the back in this image from a global perspective by using a combination of visual cues of the whole body, such as the torso orientation, upper arms, and missing forearms.
-Inspired by this, we propose a body-aware part regressor that aims to learn such global visual cues to infer the accurate pose of each body part.
+For example, as shown in Figure~\ref{fig:title_img}, given a human with hands behind the back, existing methods fail to estimate a reasonable pose of the forearms.